magomimmo/modern-cljs/doc/tutorial-05.md

 ## Launch the Immediate Feedback Development Environment (IFDE)

-As we learnt in the [previous tutorial][2], the use of the IFDE allows us to familiarize with the CLJS language by evaluating expressions in the bREPL before extending an application by directly coding in the source files.
+As we learnt in the [previous tutorial][2], the use of the IFDE allows to familiarize ourselves with the CLJS language by evaluating expressions in the bREPL before extending an application by directly coding into the source files.

 So, let's start the IFDE as usual: